The UN Global Goals for Sustainable Development

 Humanity’s biggest project

-In 2015 UN member states agreed on the 17 goals we need to achieve by 2030 to end poverty, combat climate change and fight injustice and inequality.
-These are the UN Sustainable Development Goals, or SDGs and are commonly known as the Global Goals.
+In 2015 UN member states agreed on 17 goals we need to achieve by 2030 to end poverty, combat climate change and fight injustice and inequality.
+These are the UN Sustainable Development Goals, or SDGs.
+They are also known as the Global Goals.

-Universities play an important part through their research on global problems such as infectious diseases, sustainable energy and gender equality.
+Universities play a vital role through their research on global problems such as infectious diseases, sustainable energy and gender equality.

 The Global Goals ‘One-stop shop’ page

-This page has been created as a resource to help you to quickly and easily find where your own research fits into the UN Global Goals framework.
-The UN framework is detailed, each Goal having a series of underlying targets.
+This page will help you quickly and easily find where your own research fits into the UN Global Goals framework.
+The UN framework is detailed and each goal has its own series of measurable targets.

-All you need to do is decide which Goal most closely matches your own research area (there may be more than one!), then you can use the simple drop-down tabs below to link your work to more specific targets on your own page.
+All you need to do is decide which goal most closely matches your own research area (there may be more than one).
+Then click on the ‘Open targets’ button to find the targets that link your research work to the goal.

-This is important as it is what other researchers will see when they are seeking collaborative partners, or perhaps when they are trying to identify gaps in current research priorities.
+Your goals and targets are important as other researchers will see them when they are seeking collaborative partners, and perhaps when they are identifying gaps in current research priorities.

 By 2030, eradicate extreme poverty for all people everywhere, currently measured as people living on less than $1.25 a day.